Fellows - Class of 2017

 Lahey Hospital and Medical Center

-Vice President and Chief Medical Informatics Officer; Assistant Professor of Medicine at Tufts University School of Medicine
+Vice President and Chief Medical Informatics Officer at Lahey Health; Assistant Professor of Medicine at Tufts University School of Medicine

-Tonya Hongsermeier currently serves as CMIO at Lahey Health, an integrated healthcare system serving New England.
-Formerly, she was a Principal Informatician in Clinical Informatics R&D at Partners Healthcare System and has served as a Team Lead on both the AHRQ-funded Clinical Decision Support Consortium project and the ONC-funded Advancing Clinical Decision Support project.
-Prior to this, she served for 5 years as Senior Corporate Manager for Clinical Knowledge Management and Decision Support.
-In this capacity she built a knowledge management team and lead implementation of a collaboration, CDS authoring and content management platform for enterprise Clinical Decision Support.
+Dr. Tonya Hongsermeier currently serves as chief medical informatics officer at Lahey Health, an integrated healthcare system serving New England.
+Formerly, she was a principal informatician in clinical informatics research and development at Partners Healthcare System and has served as a team lead on both the Agency for Healthcare Research and quality-funded Clinical Decision Support consortium project and the Office of the National Coordinator for Health Information Technology-funded Advancing Clinical Decision Support project.
+Prior to this, she served for five years as senior corporate manager for clinical knowledge management and decision support.
+In this capacity she built a knowledge management team and led implementation of a collaboration, CDS authoring, and content management platform for enterprise Clinical Decision Support.
 She also served as a co-chair for the Semantic Web Healthcare-Life sciences Special Interest Group for the World Wide Web Consortium.
-She received her MD from Boston University and completed her Residency in Medicine and Fellowship in Clinical Nutrition at the Deaconess Hospital.
-She received an MBA in Healthcare Management from BU School of Management in 1995, and has held several positions in industry leading a variety of informatics efforts.
-Prior to joining Partners Healthcare System, she was VP for Knowledge Management Solutions and Patient Safety at Cerner Corporation.
+She received her MD from Boston University and completed her residency in medicine and fellowship in clinical nutrition at the Deaconess Hospital.
+She received an MBA in healthcare management from BU School of Management in 1995, and has held several positions in industry leading a variety of informatics efforts.
+Prior to joining Partners Healthcare System, she was vice president for knowledge management solutions and patient safety at Cerner Corporation.

 Chantel Johnson, RN, PhD, NE-BC